-Even before the COVID-19 pandemic took hold, it was no secret that the healthcare industry faced enormous nursing shortages, a challenge healthcare organizations and staffing companies have been struggling to solve.
-The coronavirus crisis put a new focus on the acute need for recruiting nurses, and in some cases, the need has been so great, nurses have come out of retirement to fill the gaps.
+Even before the COVID-19 pandemic took place, it was no secret that the healthcare industry faced enormous nursing shortages, a challenge healthcare organizations and staffing companies have been struggling to solve.
+The coronavirus crisis put a new focus on the acute need for recruiting nurses.
+In some cases, the need was so great that nurses came out of retirement to fill the gaps.

-Generally speaking, some of the factors that affect supply and demand of nursing candidates have included:
+Some of the factors that have affected supply and demand of nursing candidates have included:

 - Aging baby boomers in need of more medical services

 - A significant percentage of nurses nearing retirement age

 - Bottlenecks in nursing education constraining the talent pipeline